awsdocs/amazon-personalize-developer-guide/doc_source/API_EventParameters.md

 Required: No

  **eventValueThreshold**   <a name="personalize-Type-EventParameters-eventValueThreshold"></a>
-The minimum value required for the event to be included in solution training\.
+The minimum value required for the event to take on a custom weight\.
+Events with values below the threshold will be given the the default weight\.
 Type: Double
 Valid Range: Minimum value of \-1000000\.
 Maximum value of 1000000\.
 Required: No